kawaljeet0702/fastapi-project/README.md

 ----------------------------------------------
 **Updating the solutio**n:

--->Make the necessary changes to the code on your local machine.
+Make the necessary changes to the code on your local machine.

--->Repeat steps 2 and 3 from the Building the solution locally section to apply the changes.
+Repeat steps 2 and 3 from the Building the solution locally section to apply the changes.

--->The updated solution should now be accessible at http://localhost:8000/jumble/{word}.
+The updated solution should now be accessible at http://localhost:8000/jumble/{word}.